 Rebecca, “Beck” here in the office, previously worked for Alaska Wildland Adventures as the Sales and Office Manager for the Denali properties.
 Following a 4-year hiatus during which time she worked with two environmental nonprofit organizations in Anchorage, she found her niche with AWA and is now our Business Manager.
 Beck is glad to be back – we are ecstatic to have her and appreciate her witty disposition!
 When Beck’s not in the office “counting beans,” she and hubby, Scott, enjoy spending time introducing the wonders of Alaska to their daughter, Jillian.
 Incidentally, Beck and Scott met through AWA.
 Scott worked for AWA for 13-years before “retiring” to start his own business.
 Some of her most memorable Alaskan experiences thus far have been backpacking in Denali National Park, kayaking in the waters of Southeast Alaska, and birding around the state with her husband.

 After 18 years of boating and ice fishing in the land of ten thousand lakes, Minnesota was no longer cutting it for Katie.
 So, she headed for the bluffs to earn her degree in Communications and Psychology at the University of Wisconsin – La Crosse.
-It was there that she fell in love with the outdoors after leading canoe and hiking trips across the lower 48, but there was something about that 49th state that she could not get her mind off of.
+It was there that she fell in love with the outdoors after leading canoe and hiking trips across the lower 48, but there was something about that 49th state that she couldn’t shake.
 She knew that the second she busted out of those university doors, she had to be on her way out of the bluffs and into the mountains of Alaska.
-After being offered a hospitality position at AWA, she decided to head up for just the summer.
-Little did she know that the mountains would pull at all her heart strings, and she would find herself coming back to where she belonged.
-Aside from camping, hiking, and fishing her summers away, Katie enjoys assisting people in finding their most ideal fishing vacations in this place she calls home.
+After being offered a hospitality position at AWA, she decided to head up for just one summer – little did she know that the mountains would pull at all her heart strings, and she would find herself moving to Alaska permanently.
+Katie has filled important roles throughout the company, from hospitality to managing our Kenai Riverside Lodge office, and she now leads our incredible Reservations team and supports all facets of guest service.
+Aside from camping, hiking, and fishing her summers away (often with her adorable dog, Fiona, joining in the fun), Katie enjoys assisting people in finding their ideal Alaska vacation.